amagdy-sw/FSND/projects/02_trivia_api/starter/backend/README.md

 ```
 #### POST /quizzes
 - General:
-    - take category and previous question parameters
+    - take category and previous questions parameters
-    - return a random question object within the given category,
+    - return success value and random question object within the given category,
-    if provided, and that is not one of the previous questions and success value
+    if provided, and that is not one of the previous questions
 - Sample: `curl -X POST http://127.0.0.1:5000/quizzes -H "Content-Type: application/json" -H "Accept: application/json" -d "{\"quiz_category\": {\"id\":1, \"type\":\"Science\"}, \"previous_questions\":[21,29]}"`
 ```
 {